In the Bela Lugosi Dracula (1931), Jonathan Harker and Mina are pretty much reduced to this for most of the film.

 In the climax of The Mask of Zorro, Diego and Rafael have an understated version, where it's practically a whisper.
 It actually makes it more powerful.

 Rafael: de la Vega.
+Diego: Rafael. [punches him]

-In Ferris Buellers Day Off, Ed Rooney calls his secretary when he sees that Ferris' absence count has dropped from 9 to 2 because Ferris hacked his computer.
+In Ferris Bueller's Day Off, Ed Rooney calls his secretary when he sees that Ferris' absence count has dropped from 9 to 2 because Ferris hacked his computer.

 Frodo screaming "GAANDAAALFF!!" just before he gives his [in]famous, big Hollywood "NOOOOOOOOOOOOO!!" as the Balrog drags Gandalf down with it.